The Fire Department was Established 1892 and the Boulder Creek Fire Protection District Established in 1923.

 The following May the town welcomed in their brand new, state-of-the-art fire station with a grand opening celebration.
 The building had three fire engine bays, a large kitchen and a meeting hall.
 Over the next sixty years, three more engine bays, a second story with living quarters, a large training room, office building and an outdoor cooking and serving area were all added onto or near the existing structure.

 The past and present personnel rosters making up the ranks of the 108 year-old volunteer organization just surpassed the 300-person mark.
 It has included such local names as George “Hoot” Cress, Pep Piccioni, Pete Robustelli and Larry Hustedt, with many long tours filled by the Hartman and Locatelli families.
 The fire chief position is a much-respected post and has only been filled by five people since 1923.
-Art Waters in 1923, Phil Hartman from 1924 to 1956, Bill Kleyn from 1956 to 1970, Bud Tomlin from 1970 to 1996, Sam Robustelli from 1996 to 2007 and Kevin McClish from 2007 through present day.
+Art Waters in 1923, Phil Hartman from 1924 to 1956, Bill Kleyn from 1956 to 1970, Bud Tomlin from 1970 to 1996, Sam Robustelli from 1996 to 2007, Kevin McClish from 2007 to 2019 and Mark Bingham 2019 through present day.
 The Fire Commissioners have helped supervise the expenditure of the taxpayers’ moneys for these seventy-seven years since formation, and have included such names as John Montanari, Ray Landi, Bill Frick, Bob Brimblecom, Joe Johnstone and Herro Irwin.